CogitaterSigauke/foodwebapp/Bug Tracking System/README.md

 Steps to be followed when collaborators find issues and want to report them:

-      •	Navigate to the main page of our project’s repository.
+      •	Navigate to the main page of our github project’s repository.

       •	Under our project’s repository name, click on Issues tab.